-Goal LU-7 The City values its industrial areas as an important contributor to a well- planned community and for the jobs and economic impacts they provide.

-- Policy LU-7.1 Tailor zoning regulations for industrial uses to ensure that future uses are in concert with the City's overall land use goals and policies. - Policy LU-7.2 Limit redesignations or rezoning of land from industrial use, unless the land is within Focus Area E2 or Focus Area L. Avoid encroachments of incompatible land uses in close proximity to industrial land. - Policy LU-7.3 Monitor the appearance of industrial properties to prevent areas of decline by requiring improved maintenance or rehabilitation, as necessary. - LU-IMP-7A Develop a citywide strategy to retain industrial businesses and promote the City to potential industrial users. - LU-IMP-7B Require improved maintenance and rehabilitation of industrial buildings and sites, as necessary. - LU-IMP-7C Apply City plans and codes to industrial building and sites to ensure that current and rehabilitated facilities meet City standards for maintenance, landscaping, and community design.
+- Goal LU-7 The City values its Industrial areas as an important contributor to a well-planned community and for the that contribute in terms of jobs and the economic impacts they provide - Policy LU-7.1 Tailor zoning regulations for industrial uses to ensure that future uses are in concert with the City's overall land use goals and policies. - Policy LU-7.2 Limit redesignations or rezoning of land from industrial use, unless the land is within Focus Area E2 or Focus Area L. Avoid encroachments of incompatible land uses in close proximity to industrial land. - Polic yPolicy LU-7.3 Monitor the appearance of industrial properties to prevent areas of decline by requiring improved maintenance or rehabilitation, as necessary. - LU-IMP-7A Develop a citywide strategy to retain industrial businesses and promote the City to potential industrial users. - LU-IMP-7B Require improved maintenance and re-habilitation of industrial buildings and sites, as necessary. - LU-IMP-7C Apply City plans and codes to industrial building and sites to ensure that current and rehabilitate drehabilitated facilities meet City standards for maintenance, landscaping, and community design.